NAMI HelpLine

 Brand name: Lucemyra®

-• Tablet: 0.18 mg
+• Tablets: 0.18 mg

-All FDA black box warnings are at the end of this fact sheet.
-Please review before taking this medication.
+All FDA warnings are at the end of this fact sheet.
+Please consult them before taking this medication.

 What Is Lofexidine And What Does It Treat?

-Lofexidine is a non-opioid prescription medicine used in adults to help with the symptoms of opioid withdrawal that may happen when you stop taking an opioid suddenly.
+Lofexidine is a non-opioid prescription medication used in adults to help with the symptoms of opioid withdrawal that may happen when you stop taking an opioid suddenly.
 Lofexidine will not completely prevent the symptoms of opioid withdrawal.

 Symptoms of opioid withdrawal include: